 Reported Adverse Events

-Naltrexone hydrochloride has not been shown to cause significant increases in complaints in placebo-controlled trials in patients known to be free of opioids for more than 7-10 days.
+Naltrexone hydrochloride has not been shown to cause significant increases in complaints in placebo-controlled trials in patients known to be free of opioids for more than 7 to 10 days.
 Studies in alcoholic populations and in volunteers in clinical pharmacology studies have suggested that a small fraction of patients may experience an opioid withdrawal-like symptom complex consisting of tearfulness, mild nausea, abdominal cramps, restlessness, bone or joint pain, myalgia, and nasal symptoms.
-This may represent the unmasking of occult opioid use, or it may represent symptoms attributable to Naltrexone.
-A number of alternative dosing patterns have been recommended to try to reduce the frequency of these complaints (see CLINICAL PHARMACOLOGY,Individualization of DosageIndividualization).
+This may represent the unmasking of occult opioid use, or it may represent symptoms attributable to naltrexone.
+A number of alternative dosing patterns have been recommended to try to reduce the frequency of these complaints.

 Difficulty sleeping, anxiety, nervousness, abdominal pain/cramps, nausea and/or vomiting, low energy, joint and muscle pain, and headache.

 The incidence was less than 10% for: